The average salary for an Industrial Designer is $58,647.

 - Input on industrial design, aesthetic, interface and functional solutions for products.

-Common Career Paths for Industrial Designer
+Job Satisfaction for Industrial Designer

-Commercial or Industrial Designer Job Listings
+Industrial Designer Job Listings

-Popular Skills for Industrial Designer
+What Are Popular Skills for Industrial Designers?

-Pay by Experience Level for Industrial Designer
+What is the Pay by Experience Level for Industrial Designers?

 Pay Difference by Location